rekihattori/awesome-programmers/README.md

 - [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)): One of the founders for the discipline of artificial intelligence and coined the term "artificial intelligence".
 - [Allen Newell](https://en.wikipedia.org/wiki/Allen_Newell): Along with Herbert A. Simon, helped build two of the earliest Artificial Intelligence programs, the Logic Theorist and the General Problem Solver.
 - [Herbert A. Simon](https://en.wikipedia.org/wiki/Herbert_A._Simon): Along with Allen Newell, helped build two of the earliest Artificial Intelligence programs, the Logic Theorist and the General Problem Solver.
+- [Nathaniel Rochester](https://en.wikipedia.org/wiki/Nathaniel_Rochester_(computer_scientist)): He is sometimes considered to be the founder in the academic field of artificial intelligence by organizing a group in IBM focused on the subject.
+This group later evolved into the [Dartmouth Conferences](https://en.wikipedia.org/wiki/Dartmouth_Conferences), the seminal event in the artificial intelligence.

 ## Tools
 - [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie): The co-creator of the [Unix](https://en.wikipedia.org/wiki/Unix) operating system family that inspired the architecture of many modern operating systems like Linux.